leechanwoo-kor/coursera/deep-learning-specialization/course-1-neural-networks-and-deep-learning/Week 1 Quiz - Introduction to deep learning.md

 📌 The graph shows that after a certain amount of data is fed to a NN it stops increasing its performance.
 To increase the performance it is necessary to use a larger model.
 ```
 - [ ] Assuming the trends described in the figure are accurate.
 The performance of a NN depends only on the size of the NN.
+- [ ] From the given diagram, we can deduce that Large NN models are always better than traditional learning algorithms.

 ### 11. Which of the following are reasons that didn't allow Deep Learning to be developed during the '80s?
 - [x] **Interesting applications such as image recognition require large amounts of data that were not available.**